Ideal-specific elimination orders form a star-shaped region: Notation

 \begin{defn} A monomial order $\prec$ on $\K[X][U]$ is called \emph{\textbf{universal} elimination order} for $U$, if

 \end{defn}

-For example, the lexicographic order is a universal elimination order.
-Note that a universal elimination order can be used to calculate the GB of the elimination ideal for \emph{any} given ideal: \begin{lem} If $\prec$ is a universal elimination order, then for \emph{every} ideal $\I$, the set $\redGB(\I,\prec)\cap\K[X]$ is the reduced Gr\"obner basis of the elimination ideal $\I\cap \K[X]$. \end{lem} For a proof see \cite{article::Tran1}.
+So a universal elimination order for $U$ will have to prefer \emph{any} $u$-variable over some $x$-variable.
+For example, an appropriate lexicographic order is a universal elimination order.
+A universal elimination order can be used to calculate the GB of the elimination ideal for \emph{any} given ideal: \begin{lem} If $\prec$ is a universal elimination order, then for \emph{every} ideal $\I$, the set $\redGB(\I,\prec)\cap\K[X]$ is the reduced Gr\"obner basis of the elimination ideal $\I\cap \K[X]$ w.r.t. $\prec$. \end{lem} For a proof see \cite{article::Tran1}.